Founding Engineer - Infrastructure & Platform

 Making deployment invisible

 Behind that click is a chain that all has to work: checking domain availability, registering through the registrar API, setting up DNS records, configuring CDN rules, uploading files to storage, and purging stale caches.
 Each step can fail independently, and a failure at step four shouldn't leave things half-configured.
+I built retry logic with exponential backoff for transient failures and recovery paths for partial failures so the system can pick up where it left off.
+Users just see their site go live.

 Securing sensitive operations

-I built a verification system for sensitive operations (token creation, private repo access) using hCaptcha, signed time-limited tokens, and rotating secrets.
-I also ==configured Envoy proxy to pass user identity== through to our container runtime.
+I built a ==verification system for sensitive platform operations== using hCaptcha, signed time-limited tokens, and rotating secrets, and configured Envoy proxy to propagate user identity through to the container runtime.

 The smaller pieces that add up

-Beyond the major systems, I built developer tooling, deployment scripts, and frontend code across the platform.
-This includes a ==component lab for Statue that compiles Svelte components in isolation== and generates previews across different themes and prop configurations.
+Beyond the major systems, I built ==developer tooling, deployment scripts, and frontend code== across the platform: a component lab for Statue that compiles Svelte components in isolation, build pipelines, workflow UI in Brilliant, and the glue that makes things feel cohesive.